 The JWT token will be automatically fetched from the token endpoint and included in the Authorization header as a Bearer token for all requests to the target endpoint.

-build tag, the JWT configuration in the YAML file will be ignored, and no JWT authentication will be performed.
+If you build Pfxhttp without the jwt build tag, the JWT configuration in the YAML file will be ignored, and no JWT authentication will be performed.

-To configure Postfix to use a socket map, simply add it to your main.cf
+To configure Postfix to use a socket map, simply add it to your main.cf:

 # main.cf